The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

 Denote by $\oSR^0$ the set of isomorphism classes of graded smooth trivalent ribbon graphs, write $\oR^0$ for the set of their underlying open ribbon graphs.
 Denote by $\oSR^0_{g,k,l}\subseteq\oSR^0$ the subset whose faces are marked $[l]$ and the boundary points are marked by $[k].$ Define $\oR^0_{g,k,l}$ similarly.

 Let $\oSRc^0_{g,k,l}$ be the collection of all graphs in $\oSR^0_{g,k,l}$ with an odd number of boundary marked points on each boundary component.
-Define $\oRc^0_{g,k,l}$ similarly. \end{definition} Note that in a trivalent graph, by definition if $v$ is a shrunk component, the unique ghost component in $\Norm^{-1}(v)$ has all its marked points \emph{legal}.
+Define $\oRc^0_{g,k,l}$ similarly. \end{definition} Note that in a trivalent graph, by definition if $v$ is a contracted component, the unique ghost component in $\Norm^{-1}(v)$ has all its marked points \emph{legal}.

-An immediate corollary of Proposition \ref{prop:parity_disks}, which can be taken as an alternative definition of $\oR^0_{g,k,l},$ is \begin{cor} $\oR^0_{g,k,l}\neq\emptyset$ exactly when $2|g+k-1.$ In this case it is exactly the collection of trivalent smooth graphs. \end{cor}
+Recall that smooth graded surfaces have no internal markings of twist $1$ or illegal boundary markings.
+Therefore an immediate corollary of Proposition \ref{prop:parity_disks}, which can be taken as an alternative definition of $\oR^0_{g,k,l},$ is \begin{cor} $\oR^0_{g,k,l}\neq\emptyset$ precisely when $2|g+k-1.$ Every trivalent smooth graph satisfying this constraint belongs to $\oR^0_{g,k,l}.$ \end{cor}

 \begin{nn} We define the map $\comb$ between graded surfaces and graded metric ribbon graphs by $\comb(\Sigma,\SL,s,\pp)=(G,z,\ell)$ where $(G,\ell)=\Rcomb(\Sigma,\pp)$ and $z\in Z_{G,\ell}$ is the corresponding class.
-Write $\comb_\pp=\comb(-,-,-,\pp).$ Write $For_{spin}^{comb}(G,z,\ell)=(G,\ell).$ \end{nn}
+Write $\comb_\pp=\comb(-,-,-,\pp).$ Write ${\text{For}}_{\text{spin}}^{\text{comb}}(G,z,\ell)=(G,\ell).$ \end{nn}